26 Model-based Clustering

 The Gaussian mixture model (GMM) can be viewed as a soft version of \(K\)-means clustering.
 The latter assigns an observation to exactly one of \(K\) clusters—a hard assignment.
 The GMM assigns probabilities of cluster membership to each observation based on \(G(\boldsymbol{\mu}_1,\boldsymbol{\Sigma}_1), \cdots, G(\boldsymbol{\mu}_k,\boldsymbol{\Sigma}_k)\).
 GMM allows for a “gray area”; an observation has a non-zero probability to belong to any of the \(k\) clusters (Figure 26.2).

-26.3 Modeling Variance-covariance Matrices
+Modeling Variance-covariance Matrices in R

-To train a Gaussian mixture model on data we need to estimate the following parameters: \(k\), the number of components, \(\boldsymbol{\mu}_1, \cdots, \boldsymbol{\mu}_k\), the means of the distributions, and \(\boldsymbol{\Sigma}_1, \cdots, \boldsymbol{\Sigma}_k\), the variance-covariance matrices of the distributions (covariance matrix for short).
+To train a Gaussian mixture model on data in R we need to estimate the following parameters: \(k\), the number of components, \(\boldsymbol{\mu}_1, \cdots, \boldsymbol{\mu}_k\), the means of the distributions, and \(\boldsymbol{\Sigma}_1, \cdots, \boldsymbol{\Sigma}_k\), the variance-covariance matrices of the distributions (covariance matrix for short).
 Each \(\boldsymbol{\mu}_j\) is a \(p \times 1\) vector and each \(\boldsymbol{\Sigma}_j\) is a \(p \times p\) matrix with up to \(p(p+1)/2\) unique entries.
 The total number of potential unknowns in a GMM is thus \[ k \times (p + p(p+1)/2) = k\frac{3p + p^2}{2} \]

 A mixture with \(k=5\) components and \(p=10\) variables has 325 unknowns.
 For \(p=20\) this grows to 1,150 unknowns.
 That is not a large number compared to say, an artificial neural network, but it is a substantial number for estimation by maximum likelihood or Bayesian methods.
 To reduce the number of parameters and to add interpretability, the class of mixtures considered is constrained by imposing structure on the covariance matrices of the Gaussian distributions.